If you run a business with many moving parts, you likely have come across the term ERP.

 So, you might be wondering, what does ERP stand for?

 Here is what enterprise resource planning is and how it works with different types of eCommerce businesses.
-It’s important to understand ERP and its entirety to get the best out of it for your business.
+It’s important to review some ERP system examples to get the best out of it for your business.
 First, let's look at the basics.

 ERP Definition: What Does ERP Mean?